Muhammad Ali Boxing Reform Act

 The Act received several criticisms.
 One criticism was that the Act provides rules but leaves the enforcement of these rules to the state without defined guidelines.
-Other criticism stems from the belief that Congress has no purpose regulating the boxing industry, especially if it does not regulate any other sport.
+Other criticism stems from the belief that Congress has no purpose regulating the boxing industry, as there is no precedent of Congress regulating any other sport.

-In May 2016, a bill was introduced to Congress by Markwayne Mullin who was a politician and former mixed martial artist, to extend the Ali Act to mixed martial arts.
+In May 2016, a bill was introduced to Congress by politician and former mixed martial artist Markwayne Mullin, to extend the Ali Act to mixed martial arts.